 Example 1: A policyholder with no previous history of growing specialty type soybeans intends to plant and insure Large Seed Food Grade type soybeans using a contract price, but is prevented from planting this type.
 The policyholder has a history of growing commodity type soybeans.
 Since the insured has not produced Large Seed Food Grade type soybeans in the past, the insured will not have any eligible PP acres for that type.
-The PP acres may be paid based on the commodity type if there are any remaining eligible PP acres of specialty type, PP acres may be paid based on another crop with remaining eligible PP acres in accordance with section 17(h) of the BP.
-Refer to
+The PP acres may be paid based on the commodity type if there are any remaining eligible PP acres.
+If there are no remaining eligible PP acres of specialty type, PP acres may be paid based on another crop with remaining eligible soybeans can only be based on the commodity type.

 Example 2: A policyholder has a contract for 1,000 acres of specialty type soybeans.
 There are a total of 300 eligible acres of commodity type soybeans as determined in accordance with section 17(e)(1)(i)A of the BP.
-There are no eligible PP acres for the specialty type; therefore, any PP eligibility for soybeans can only be based on the commodity type.
+There are no eligible PP acres for the specialty type; therefore, any PP eligibility for